example42/puppet-playground/README.md

     mv /Users/al/.vagrant.d/boxes/solaris10_64/include/_Vagrantfile /Users/al/.vagrant.d/boxes/solaris10_64/include/_Vagrantfile.bak

-Some boxes (currently the ones with the ToFix prefix) are not fully working for Puppet provisioning.
+Some boxes (currently the ones with the ToFix prefix) are not fully working for Puppet provisioning: leave them off if they block serial operations on all the active VMs.

 ### Modules directory